Unveiling the Importance of Nonshortest Paths in Quantum Networks: Results

 and, for concurrence percolation,

 The origin of the $V^{-1}$ term is due the fact that as $V\to \infty$, loops within the ($U,V$) flower extend to infinite lengths, and the network essentially becomes tree-like~\cite{sandvik2010ground}.
-This suggests that nodes A and B are connected by only a single path.
+This suggests that nodes \textit{A} and \textit{B} are connected by only a single path.
 As a result, both thresholds approach $1$ when $V\to \infty$.
-However, for classical percolation, the prefactor of $V^{-1}$ depends solely on $U$, signaling the significant role the \emph{shorter paths} play in classical percolation near the critical point.
+However, for classical percolation, the prefactor of $V^{-1}$ depends solely on $U$, signaling the significant role the \emph{shortest paths} play in classical percolation near the critical threshold.
 In contrast, concurrence percolation shows a unique behavior.
-The presence of a logarithmic prefactor $\left(1/4\right) \ln V$ highlights the importance of the \emph{longer paths} in concurrence percolation.
+The presence of a logarithmic prefactor $\left(1/4\right) \ln V$ highlights the importance of the \emph{nonshortest paths} in concurrence percolation.
 Moreover, this term is fully decoupled from $U$, suggesting that the shorter length scale no longer plays a determining role in $c_{\text{th}}$.
 For different $U=2,5,10$, on the one hand, the simulation results show the same conclusion as above.
-On the other hand, the analysis produces different constant limits for the classical case and different speed of going to zero for quantum case, exhibiting the necessity of the existence of shortest path $U$ (SI, Section~4.3).
+On the other hand, the analysis produces different constant limits for the classical case and different speed of going to zero for quantum case, exhibiting the necessity of the existence of shortest path $U$ (SI, Section~S6).

 Our finding can also be illustrated as follows.
-At the percolation thresholds, the sponge-crossing connectivity along the longer path is given by $p_{\text{th}}^V \simeq \left(U-1\right)/U$ and $c_{\text{th}}^V \simeq V^{-1/4}$, respectively when $V \to \infty$ (SI, Section~4).
-In other words, for concurrence percolation, longer path connectivity tends to drop to zero at the edge of dismantlement ($c= c_{\text{th}}$), indicating that longer path connectivity must be exhausted as the network disintegrates in terms of concurrence.
-This contrasts with classical percolation, where the longer path connectivity still remains nonzero at the edge of dismantlement ($p= p_{\text{th}}$), meaning that the network can dismantle \emph{before} longer paths connectivity are exhausted.
+At the percolation thresholds, the sponge-crossing connectivity along the longer path is given by $p_{\text{th}}^V \simeq \left(U-1\right)/U$ and $c_{\text{th}}^V \simeq V^{-1/4}$, respectively when $V \to \infty$ (SI, Section~S6).
+In other words, for concurrence percolation, longer path connectivity tends to drop to zero ($c_{\text{th}}^V\to0$) at the edge of dismantlement ($c= c_{\text{th}}$), indicating that longer path connectivity must be exhausted as the network disintegrates in terms of concurrence.
+This contrasts with classical percolation, where the longer path connectivity is a nonzero constant ($p_{\text{th}}^V\nrightarrow 0$) at the edge of dismantlement ($p= p_{\text{th}}$), meaning that the network can dismantle \emph{before} longer paths connectivity are exhausted.
+Hence, the nonshortest paths play no role in the critical behaviour of classical percolation.